Halifax Corporation Tramways: History

-For the opening of the tramway, the Corporation bought ten open top double deck cars, from G.F.
-Milnes & Co. of Birkenhead.
+For the opening of the tramway, the Corporation bought ten open top double deck cars, from G. F. Milnes & Co. of Birkenhead.
 Expansion of the system was also quite rapid, with a further 48 cars being bought from Milnes over the next two years.
-The depot proved to be too small, and a new one was built near Skircoat Lane, while the Gibbet Street depot became an engineering workshop.
+The depot proved to be too small, and a new one was built at Skircoat Road, while the Gibbet Street depot became an engineering workshop.
 The next batch of open top double deck cars came from Brush Electrical Engineering Company, with 12 bought in 1901, 12 in 1902 and 12 more in 1903.
 Brush was again approached to supply two single deck vehicles, designed for one-man operation, in 1904, and by 1905 there were 37 mi of track.
 The tramcars were fitted with runback brakes, and track brakes were also fitted, but despite this, there were a number of accidents on the steep gradients.
 In the ten years after 1905, top covers were fitted to most of the open top tramcars, although car 64 did not receive one, as it was destroyed in an accident in 1907.
 Brush supplied six new top covered double deck vehicles in 1912, which were numbered 97 to 102.
 The two single deck trams performed special duties during the First World War, with number 95 acting as an army recruiting office, while number 96 was used as a mobile kitchen.

 A new route to Stainland was opened on 14 May 1921, and apart from some small extensions and modifications to the trackwork, the system was more or less complete.
-The Corporation then embarked on a programme of building their own tramcars, twelve of which replaced cars withdrawn from service.
+The corporation then embarked on a programme of building their own tramcars, twelve of which replaced cars withdrawn from service.
 The replacement vehicles consisted of a single deck car to replace number 96, which was subsequently converted to an open top double deck car, five open topped vehicles and six top covered cars.
 In 1924 the fleet was increased when they built three single deck bogie cars, followed by a top covered car which was outshopped in a new livery.
 Another eleven top covered cars were built in 1928–29, and the final purchase of new cars was a batch of ten similar vehicles from the English Electric Company.
 The fleet was made up to its maximum size of 131 trams by the purchase of four second hand trams from Exeter Corporation in 1931.